The National Methane Hydrates R&D Program

 |Hydrate-Bearing Clayey Sediments: Morphology, Physical Properties,

 ||Last Reviewed 6/19/2013

 The primary goal of this research effort is to contribute to an in-depth understanding of hydrate bearing, fine-grained sediments with a focus on investigation of their potential for hydrate-based gas production.

 Georgia Tech Research Corporation, Atlanta GA

-Fine grained sediments host more than 90% of global gas hydrate accumulation.
+Fine-grained sediments host more than 90 percent of global gas hydrate accumulation.
 Yet hydrate formation in clay-dominated sediments is less understood and characterized than other types of hydrate occurrence.
-There is an inadequate understanding of hydrate formation mechanisms, segregation structures, hydrate-lense topology, system connectivity, and physical macro-scale properties of clay-dominated hydrate bearing sediments.
+There is an inadequate understanding of hydrate formation mechanisms, segregation structures, hydrate-lense topology, system connectivity, and physical macro-scale properties of clay-dominated hydrate-bearing sediments.
 This situation hinders further analyses of the global carbon budget as well as engineering challenges/solutions related to hydrate instability and production.